rnkn/fountain-mode/README.md

 [![MELPA stable](https://stable.melpa.org/packages/fountain-mode-badge.svg)][melpa-stable]
 [![MELPA](https://melpa.org/packages/fountain-mode-badge.svg)][melpa]

-Fountain Mode is a scriptwriting program for GNU Emacs using the Fountain plain text markup format.
+Fountain Mode is a screenwriting program for GNU Emacs using the Fountain plain text markup format.

 For more information on the Fountain format, visit <https://fountain.io>.